-12.2 Fees
+12.3 Fees

-- a.
-Council reserves the right to set and charge reasonable fees and charges under s150 of the Local Government Act 2002. - b.
-Fees will be set annually under s82 of the Local Government Act 2002.
-Refer to Schedule 7. - c.
-The Council may in its absolute discretion refund, remit or waive the whole or any part of such fees.
+- (a) Council reserves the right to set and charge reasonable fees and charges under s150 of the Local Government Act 2002. - (b) Fees will be reviewed periodically following consultation in a manner which gives effect to the principles of s82 of the Local Government Act 2002.
+Refer to Schedule 8. - (c) The Council may, in its absolute discretion, refund, remit, or waive the whole or any part of such fees.

-13 Compliance and enforcement
+13. Compliance and Enforcement